oonisim/hadoop-Installation/README.md

 Set environment (or shell) variable TARGET_INVENTORY=aws.
 The variable identifies the Ansible inventory **aws**  (same with ENV_ID in env.yml) to use.

 ---

 # Run
-Run ./setup.sh to run all at once (create AWS IAM policy/role, VPC, subnet, router, SG, EC2, ..., setup Spark cluster and applications)  or go through the configurations and executions step by step below.
+Run ./setup.sh to run all at once (create AWS environment, setup Hadoop/Spark cluster and test an application) or go through the configurations and executions step by step below.

 ## Configurations